Email team collaboration examples and tips

 In this interview, we talk to Angela Roche about leveraging team communication, using digital for meaningful causes, and her favourite Mailbutler features.

 Design By Day is a brand and digital agency based in sunny (at the moment), musical & creative Manchester, UK.
-We specialise in creating brands with personality, websites with clarity & animations with character!
-We’ve been around since 2009 and just about to enter our 10th year which is pretty damn exciting!
+We specialize in creating brands with personality, websites with clarity & animations with character!
+We’ve been around since 2009 and are just about to enter our 10th year which is pretty damn exciting!

 There is no ‘real’ average day I guess.
 Major planning is carried out at the start of each project — we roughly map out the next few weeks ahead to give us an idea of availability/capacity.